nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the add module mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time and hence, the list of modules is empty.
-        &emsp; &emsp;&emsp;The user types in a command: `addmod CS2113T`.
+The user types in a command: `addmod CS2113T`.

 Step 2.
 The parser class makes sense of the user input and calls the `addMod()` function in ModuleList class.

 Step 3.
-Within the `addMod()` function, it will first check if the module code is valid by calling `checkIfModuleValid()`
+Within the `addMod()` function, it will first check if the module code is valid by calling
-        function.
-        &emsp; &emsp;&emsp;The `checkIfModuleValid()` function will return true if the module code is valid,
-        &emsp; &emsp;&emsp;and return false otherwise.
-        &emsp; &emsp;&emsp;If `checkIfModuleValid()` function returns true, proceed to step 4.
+        `checkIfModuleValid()` function.
+The `checkIfModuleValid()` function will return true if the module code is valid, and return false otherwise.
+If `checkIfModuleValid()` function returns true, proceed to step 4.

 Step 4.
 Within the addmod function, it will then check if the module already exists in the list of modules by
-        &emsp; &emsp;&emsp;calling `checkIfModuleExist()` function.
-        &emsp; &emsp;&emsp;The `checkIfModuleExist()` function will return true if the module already exists in the modlist,
+        calling `checkIfModuleExist()` function.
+The `checkIfModuleExist()` function will return true if the module already exists in the modlist, and false otherwise.
+If `checkIfModuleValid()` function returns true, proceed to step 5.
-        &emsp; &emsp;&emsp;and false otherwise.
-        &emsp; &emsp;&emsp;If `checkIfModuleValid()` function returns true, proceed to step 5.

 Step 5.
 A new module with module code "CS2113T” is created by calling the constructor of Module class.